purplerayray/purplerayray/README.md

-- 👋 Hi, I’m @purplerayray
+- 👋 Hi, I’m Ray
 - 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning Machine Learning and Data Analytics
+- 🌱 I’m currently learning ML and Data Analytics
 - 💞️ I’m looking to collaborate on Python applications
 - 📫 How to reach me https://www.linkedin.com/in/mary-ann-egbudom-9017b3109